Bird and rodent mites in homes

 However, if a bird falls out of a nest and dies or a nest is abandoned, bird mites seek other hosts.
 These mites may enter homes, sometimes in large numbers to search for food when nests are on or in buildings.
 Although bird mites often bite people, circumstances have been described where they are found in large numbers but do not appear to annoy anyone.

 The bird mites we encounter most often are northern fowl mites, Ornithonyssus sylviarum, and chicken mite, Dermanyssus gallinae.
 Both these mites feed commonly on chickens and other poultry but they are also common on many song birds.
-Northern fowl mites are known to survive up to six weeks without a bird blood meal while chicken mites are known to live as long as several months without one.
+Northern fowl mites are known to survive up to two weeks without a bird blood meal while chicken mites are known to live a little longer without one.